jediproject/jediproject.github.io/docs/ReferenceArchitecture.md

 ```

 In this template, it is proposed to separate reusable components of functional pages.
 Understood as components those common features or reusable mechanisms (directives, filters, interceptors in AngularJS)...
 Features, instead, would be the functional pages, where we have the HTML that makes up the whole page and its controller (and other pages specific resources).
-Recomenda-se que arquivos e pastas sempre em minúsculo.
-Para scripts .js utilizar sempre o sufixo que indique seu tipo, ex: myprofile-ctrl.js, myprofile-service.js, myprofile-directive.js, etc.
+The naming convention for folders and files is to use always lowercase.
+For js files you should always use the sulfix that indicate his type ex: myprofile-ctrl.js, myprofile-service.js, myprofile-directive.js, etc.

-For components written in angularjs, it is recommended that the name has concatenation module and submodule, such as a package / namespace to prevent overlapping component names in different modules.
+For components written in AngularJS, is recommended that the name has concatenation module and submodule, such as a package / namespace to prevent overlapping component names in different modules.

 ##<a name="Patterns-and-Restrictions"></a>Patterns and Restrictions